ProjektGopher/laravel-ffmpeg-tools/README.md

 ```

 The API is modelled after [The GreenSock Animation Platform (GSAP)](https://greensock.com/get-started/#whatIsGSAP)
-and all the math for the easings is ported from [Easings.net](https://easings.net.)
+and all the math for the easings is ported from [Easings.net](https://easings.net.).
+The stringification of these math strings is ported from [This Gitlab repo](https://gitlab.com/dak425/easing/-/blob/master/ffmpeg/ffmpeg.go)

 ## Installation